Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Price: $539 | HEPA Class: H14 | Coverage: 1,500 Sq Ft | Auto Mode: No

 WHY IT’S A TOP PICK: Austin Air’s Healthmate Standard takes a no-BS approach to air purification with components that are top quality in the industry.
 This is our editor’s choice and the best air purifier for pet odors.

-The machine’s pre-filter, activated carbon and zeolite filter, and HEPA filter have been combined into a cylindrical, one-piece filter array that can easily be removed and replaced from the bottom of the machine when needed (although a new filter array should last an average user approximately three years).
-The Healthmate’s HEPA filter is industrial-grade, rated as H14 on the European Norm scale and retains 99.995% of particulate measuring 0.3 micrometers in diameter.
+The machine’s pre-filter, activated carbon and zeolite filter, and HEPA filter has been combined into a cylindrical, one-piece filter array that can easily be removed and replaced from the bottom of the machine when needed (although a new filter array should last an average user approximately three years).
+The Healthmate’s HEPA filter is industrial-grade, rated as H14 on the European Norm scale, and retains 99.995% of particulate measuring 0.3 micrometers in diameter.

 Price: $711 | HEPA Class: H13 | Coverage: 1,560 Sq Ft | Auto Mode: Yes

 WHY IT’S A TOP PICK: The most connected, “smart,” high-performance air purifier for pet allergies and asthma.